 Hence why free radical scavengers not only reduce risks to cancer, but also reduce the aging process.
 A majority of cancers in humans have been found to have a strong association with the presence of mutated, non-functional, p53 tumor suppressor genes.
 In these experiments, UV light was used as a free radical to damage cells, resulting in increased levels of p53, and cell survival.
 Free radical scavengers, such as zeaxanthin, protect cells from damage by neutralizing damage causing free radical molecules.
-Zeaxanthin is an antioxidant and a free radical scavenger.
+Zeaxanthin and melatonin are antioxidants and free radical scavengers.
 Some dietary sources of zeaxanthin are spinach, other leafy greens, and egg yolks.
-This study was conducted to determine if zeaxanthin can counteract the negative effects on cell viability and possible mutation of p53 protein caused by UV light damage with the aim to elucidate the mechanism through which zeaxanthin provides protection to cells.
-The parameters of cell health that were analyzed for this experiment were cell count(viability), stage of cell cycle, cell cycle arrest, and p53 levels using flow cytometry and in-cell p53 ELISA).
+Melatonin is produced by the pineal gland in humans.
+This study was conducted to determine if zeaxanthin can counteract the negative effects on cell viability and possible mutation of p53 protein caused by UV light damage with the aim to elucidate the mechanism through which zeaxanthin and melatonin provide protection to cells.
+The parameters of cell health that were analyzed for this experiment were cell count(viability), stage of cell cycle, and cell cycle arrest).
 The hypotheses for this experiment are that free radical scavenger treatment concurrent with UV light treatment would result in a decreased p53 levels, the cell viability will not be reduced more than the UV light treatment alone, accompanied with reduced cell cycle arrest; the UV light treatment alone is expected to have increased levels of p53 expression, reduced cell viability, and increased cell cycle arrest; the zeaxanthin treated cells will have similar or increased cell viability than the control group, the same or reduced p53 expression than the control group, and a reduced number of cells in cell cycle arrest.
-The results of these experiments indicate that UV light treatments had a negative effect in cell viability and increased cells in cell cycle arrest.
+The results of these experiments indicate that UV light treatments had increased cell replication and increased cells in cell cycle arrest.
 The low and high concentrations of zeaxanthin had a negative effect on the cell viability and had increased cell cycle arrest.
 When testing for p53, level the treatments concentrations were kept the same, the control cells viability but the EtOH, low, and high zeaxanthin treated cells died, so no p53 data was able to be gathered.
 Using only the cell viability and cell cycle data obtained in these studies, we determined that zeaxanthin was not able to provide protection from the UV light damage since there was a further increase in cell death and cell cycle arrest.
+The results of the melatonin experiments showed that at the concentrations used no effect was evident.
 This is an emerging area of research for supplements that may lead to the elucidation of many vital facts when it comes to cancer prevention that involves UV light and this may give motivation to investigate the use of other supplements as cancer preventatives.
 This is important for the area of cancer research with regards to free radical scavengers because it shows that it may not be a feasible avenue for future research.